-- 1. Possession of a master's degree from an accredited institution - Complete transcripts of prior undergraduate and graduate work must be submitted.
-A minimum 2.75 undergraduate gpa is expected as well as a 3.00 minimum graduate gpa. - 3.
-Complete program application with supporting materials. - 4.
-Submission of three letters of reference from individuals who are able to assess the applicant's academic potential and leader-ship ability. - 5.
-Submission of a current vita - 6.
-Highly qualified applicants will be invited to participate in an on-site writing assessment.
+- 1. Possession of a master's degree from a regionally accredited institution.
+Complete transcripts of prior undergraduate and graduate work must be submitted. - 2.
+Submission of a comprehensive application for admission. - 3.
+Submission of 3-5 letters of reference and satisfactory completion of a preliminary written examination. - 4.
+Submission of a current vita.